omerome83/PokeDetails/README.md

 # PokeDetails
-My adaption on utilizing the [Pokemon API](https://pokeapi.co).
+My adaption on utilizing the [Pokemon API](https://pokeapi.co) and it was a very fun project to do.

-Currently, it is fetching the first 150 Pokemon using the async/await syntax and displaying along with their info in a CSS grid.
+It is currently fetching the first 150 Pokemon using the async/await syntax and displaying along with their info in a CSS grid.

 The app also takes into consideration responsiveness.
 Depending on the device that it is used, the columns will change to properly fit the content.